YanCotta/SDS-CP032-mlpaygrade/submissions/team-members/hien-nguyen/REPORT-ADV.md

 In contrast, while an FFNN can fit a wide variety of functional relationships, it requires careful regularization and substantial amounts of data to truly avoid overfitting, especially on tabular datasets with many engineered or sparse features.
 Neural networks are often “black boxes,” making it difficult to diagnose or prevent subtle overfitting without exhaustive testing and advanced regularization strategies.
 In practice, as observed in my experiments, tuning the neural net yielded only incremental gains, and the risk of learning spurious patterns persisted, particularly as layer depth increases.

 By contrast, the SR model distilled the relationship between salary and features into a concise, auditable formula, targeting only the truly relevant variables (such as region, job type, year, and pay currency).
-This transparency not only aids human interpretability but also enhances robustness when faced with new data distributions, as the risk of hidden, overfit relationships is minimized.
+The transparency not only aids human interpretability but also enhances robustness when faced with new data distributions, as the risk of hidden, overfit relationships is minimized.

 When comparing symbolic regression (SR) with ensemble methods like Random Forest or Bagging Regression, each approach brings unique strengths that are highly complementary for salary prediction on tabular data.